 Research discoveries in life sciences are fast-paced, so it's important that you learn the most up-to-date knowledge in the field.
-That's why our worldleading researchers have shaped our curriculum.
-As well as gaining a robust understanding of the fundamentals of the field, you'll also learn about discoveries and innovations that are changing the world that we live in.
+That's why our world-leading researchers have shaped our curriculum.
+As well as gaining a robust understanding of the fundamentals of the field, you'll also learn about fresh new discoveries and innovations that are not yet in any textbook and that are changing the world that we live in.

-With any aspect of life sciences, it's important to understand key biological theories, from molecular level right up to full body systems and beyond.
+Understanding key biological theories, from the molecular level right up to full body systems and beyond, is important for any topic within life sciences.
 For this reason, the first two years of all our Life Sciences degrees - and Anatomical Sciences and Forensic Anthropology - have the same curriculum.
-Everyone completes the same core modules to get a strong base understanding of life sciences, but you'll have the opportunity to pick optional modules that are relevant to your interests.
+Everyone completes the same core modules to get a strong base understanding of life sciences, but you'll have the opportunity to also pick optional modules that are relevant to your interests.